palcilibraries/CC-Plus/docs/installation.markdown

 You should now be able to connect and login to the application using the Administrator credential for your initial consortium!
 You can now create users, institutions, and providers through the [web interface](overview.markdown).

 ### Step 10: Reset Server administrator
 The `ccplus:resetadminpw` command script prompts for and resets the credential for the ServerAdmin user.
 The CC-Plus distribution is seeded with an initial password for this user (ChangeMeNow!), but it really should be changed.
 The ServerAdmin user is able to create new consortial instances in the system, modify all existing consortia and global CC-Plus settings.
-Th *resetadminpw* script can be run any time from the system command line to reset this credential.
+The *resetadminpw* script can be run any time from the system command line to reset this credential.
 ```bash

 $ php artisan ccplus:resetadminpw